mendix/docs/content/refguide/new-merge-algorithm.md

 * Add text widget to the bottom layout grid (main line)
 * Add a data grid to the bottom layout grid (branch line)

-And you will keep seeing the page as its going to be while you are resolving conflicts.

-### Resolving the First Conflict
+#### 3.3.1 Resolving the First Conflict

-For the first conflict, we can inspect what both people did and decide which side to take.
-Select one of the three lines that represent the conflict and choose "Resolve using Mine" or "Resolve using Theirs".
+For the first conflict, you can inspect changes and decide which version to apply.
+Select one of the three lines that represent the conflict and choose **Resolve using Mine** or **Resolve using Theirs**.

 ![Conflict resolution mode](attachments/new-merge-algorithm/new-merge-algorithm-resolve-mode.png)

 You will see the document update immediately when you click the button.
 If you are unhappy with your choice, you can use undo to go back and try another option.
-Note that the document needs to be focused for the keyboard shortcuts Ctrl+Z and Ctrl+Y to work.
+Note that the document needs to be focused for the keyboard shortcuts <kbd>Ctrl</kbd>+<kbd>Z</kbd> and <kbd>Ctrl</kbd>+<kbd>Y</kbd> to work.

-There is a third option to deal with a conflict: "Mark as resolved".
+There is a third option to deal with a conflict: **Mark as resolved**.
 This means: "I have seen the conflict, but I do not want to choose either side.
-I'll keep things the way they were in the original, before anyone started changing things."
+I will keep things the way they were in the original, before anyone started changing things."

 Once you have chosen one of the three options to resolve the first conflict, green checkmarks will appear to indicate that this conflict has been dealt with.

-### Resolving the Second Conflict
+#### 3.3.2 Resolving the Second Conflict

 The second conflict is a list order conflict.
 It is a reminder to take a look at the order of the widgets in the bottom layout grid.
-Was the text supposed to come first or the data grid?
-You arrange the widgets in the desired order in the page editor and then choose "Mark as Resolved" for the list order conflict.
+You can arrange the widgets in the desired order in the page editor and then choose **Mark as Resolved** for the list order conflict.

-You can even decide to delete one of the widgets or add some of your own.
-The page is fully editable while resolving conflicts!
+You can even decide to delete one of the widgets or add a new one.
+The page is fully editable while resolving conflicts.

-Note that some edit operations will make it impossible to choose a side for certain conflicts.
-For example, if you had not resolved the first conflict yet and you delete the 'Home' widget, you cannot resolve the first conflict anymore, because the widget is simply not there anymore.
+Some edit operations will make it impossible to choose a side for certain conflicts.
+For example, if you had not resolved the first conflict yet and you delete the 'Home' widget, you cannot resolve the first conflict anymore, because the widget is simply not there.
 At that point, you can only mark the conflict as resolved:

 ![Conflict cannot be resolved](attachments/new-merge-algorithm/new-merge-algorithm-cannot-resolve.PNG)

-### Finishing Conflict Resolution
+#### 3.3.3 Finishing Conflict Resolution

-Once all conflicts have been resolved, you can click the 'Accept and Exit' button to finalize the results.
+Once all conflicts have been resolved, you can click the **Accept and Exit** button to finalize the results.
 The document will be saved in its merged form and the conflict for that document will be gone.
 The result is a document that contains changes from both sides and possibly some manual edits.

-At any time, you can also choose to abort conflict resolution by clicking the 'Cancel' button.
-The conflict will remain and you can resolve it at a later time.
+At any time, you can also choose to abort conflict resolution by clicking the **Cancel** button.
+The conflict will remain and you can resolve it later.

-## Conclusion
+## 4 Conclusion

 The new merge algorithm allows for fine-grained conflict resolution which means that you can mix and match changes from both sides.
-All the time you see what the page (or domain model or whatever) looks like at the moment, so that you know what you are doing.
-You can undo and redo changes so that experimenting is without danger.
-And finally, you can edit the page while resolving conflicts so that you have all the freedom to get the desired results.
+All the time you see what the conflicted document looks like at the moment, and you can undo and redo changes.
+And finally, you can edit the document while resolving conflict.